aniteshreddy/webrtc_rails/README.md

 * Use Chrome chrome browser .

-* Run npm install to get all the required packs
+* Run npm install websocket to get the required packs

-* To setup connection for TURN and STUN servers run node server.js in terminal
+* To setup connection for TURN and STUN servers run "node server.js" in terminal

-* In other terminal run rails s
+* In other terminal run "rails s"

-* Enter the room name and send connecion to user
+* Enter the room name and send request to server

 * Then Start room